camwestwood/xapi/recipes/login.md

 Common entity identifier: Context.A

 #### Entity Example:
-[Context](/common_statements.md#context) identifies the platform that is being logged into, Moodle in this example.
+Contextual information.
 Plugin specific extensions are optional and not part of the core recipe.

 <table>
 	<tr><th>Property in Example</th><th>Description</th></tr>